wds4/DCoSL/README.md

 # Overview of the dcosl implementation proposals

 ## DIP-0: the core protocol

+### Simple Lists

+A simple list is exactly what it sounds like.
+An unordered set of items.
+Any given item is either on the list or it isn't.
+Each list and each item of each list has no more than a handful of properties.
+In Pretty Good Apps, each list has a name (with a singular and a plural form) and a description, all of which are strings.
+Each item has a name and a description, nothing more.

+Any user can sumit a new list.
+Any user can submit a new item to any list.

+Additional structure, such as an ordering to the list, partitioning into subsets, additional properties for list items, etc, are allowed but are not necessary to satisfy this dip.
+Some of these structures are addressed in later dips.

+### Decentralized Curation

+The particulars of the web of trust, the method of curation are not relevant to this nip.
+The only requirements are that each user is at the center of his or her own web of trust, and that the [Principle of Relativity for the Web of Trust](https://github.com/wds4/rebooting-the-web-of-trust/blob/master/Principle-of-Relativity-for-WoT.md) must be observed and respected.
+There is no Universal List.
+Each and every user maintains his or her own list.
+Alice's list and Bob's list may or may not be the same.

 ## DIPs 1-?: grow a simple list into a complex list, and ultimately into a 'concept'